-- 1) Perform an independent analysis on contact and search data in future years. - 2) Commission data audits in 2021 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.
+1) Perform an independent analysis on contact and search data in future years.

+2) Commission data audits in 2022 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.

 The comprehensive analysis of the data included in this report demonstrates that the Bastrop Police Department has complied with the Texas Racial Profiling Law and all of its requirements.
-Further, the report demonstrates that the police department has incorporated a comprehensive racial profiling policy, currently offers information to the public on how to file a compliment or complaint, commissions quarterly data audits in order to ensure validity and reliability, collects and commissions the analysis of tier 2 data, and ensures that the practice of racial profiling is not tolerated.
-Although this report is an update to the previously submitted report, it does address each component required by the existing Texas Law on Racial Profiling.
+Further, the report demonstrates that the police department has incorporated a comprehensive racial profiling policy, currently offers information to the public on how to file a compliment or complaint, commissions quarterly data audits in order to ensure validity and reliability, collects and commissions the analysis of tier 2 data, and ensures that the practice of racial profiling will not be tolerated.